+Severe weather: We will follow the Litchfield Public School

+decisions.

-Severe weather: We will follow the Litchfield Public School decisions.
-Tornado: Students will go to the bottom floor hallway for safety.
+Tornado: Students will go to the bottom floor hallway for

+safety.

 Bomb Threats: Students will leave the building and assemble at Ecumen.

 Fire: Students will leave the building and assemble 100 feet away from the building either on the sidewalk in front of the neighborhood houses or in front of Fr.
 Jeff's garage doors.
-In case of more severe fire threat, students may assemble in front of Ecumen Crisis Threats: The school will be locked down and students will remain in their classrooms under the supervision of their teachers.
+In case of more severe fire threat, students may assemble in front of Ecumen classrooms under the supervision of their teachers.
 School authorities will follow the instructions of the police department.